ubirch/ubirch-ethereum-service/README.md

     miner.start() //output true

-And type miner.stop() to stop the mining process.
+And, to stop the mining process :

+        miner.stop()

-6. Run the service ethereumService.py (you can run this script several times to increase the message procession speed).
-This script will either send errors to the errorQueue or store a Json file {status: status, hash : hash, txid : txid } in the Ethereum Blockchain and will also send this JSON to queue2.
+6. Run the service ethereumService.py (you can run this script several times to increase the message procession speed). <br> This script will either send errors to the errorQueue or store a Json file {status: status, hash : hash, txid : txid } in the Ethereum Blockchain and will also send this JSON to queue2.

 7. Run the two scripts receiver.py and receiver_errors.py which will read the messages sent into the two queues.